Snow Coming This Afternoon Ahead of Ice, Rain

 A winter weather advisory was issued from 1 p.m.
 Sunday to 1 a.m.
 Monday.
 It impacts D.C.; Alexandria, Arlington Fairfax, Loudoun, Prince William, Stafford counties, plus Falls Church, Manassas and Manassas Park in Virginia; and Montgomery and Prince George's counties in Maryland.
 Here’s a full list of weather alerts.

-The Virginia Department of Transportation urged people to stay off the roads Sunday.
+The Virginia Department of Transportation urged people to stay off the roads Sunday, and the Virginia National Guard said about 75 guardsmen are on standby to help.

 The D.C. area will likely see snow transition to ice and rain.
 Southern Maryland can expect mostly rain.
 Parts of far western Maryland are in line for heavy snowfall that could total 5-9 inches.